-So you just brought home your cute, fluffy bundle of joy.
+So you just brought home your cute, fluffy new puppy.
 It’s all fun and games until you realize how sharp those teeth are or how very often your puppy has to go potty!

 We have hit some of the basics of training in other blog posts, elaborating on doodle behavior stages, but let’s explore the topic of discipline more in depth, as well as troubleshooting some common complaints from doodle owners.